Txzsi/Changelog/README.md

-With christmas around the corner, we're action packed to get in the festive mood!
-Thanks for all of the continued support during Atlas' development, it truly means a lot.
+Happy holidays, we hope you and your families are doing well during this festive season!

-- The Atlas Team.
+Thanks for all the continued support!